littlee/wechat-small-game-phaser/README.md

 ## Solution

-stub some global variables which phaser take in use, that's what 'js/libs/stub/js' do
+Stub some global variables which Phaser required, that's what 'js/libs/stub.js' do.

 ```js
 import './js/libs/stub'
 ```

-use phaser's split custom build instead of the standard version, which can expose PIXI, p2 and Phaser to global
+Use Phaser's split custom build instead of the standard version, which can expose PIXI, p2 and Phaser to global.

 ```js
 window.PIXI = require('./js/libs/pixi')